aws/amazon-documentdb-odbc-driver/README.md

    5. Install Java **JDK** (version 8+ - 17 recommended)
       - This can be done through Homebrew using `brew install --cask temurin<version>`.
       - Ensure to set `JAVA_HOME`.
-   6. If creating a debug build (`./build_mac_debug64.sh`), install LLVM.
+   6. If creating a debug build (`./build_mac_debug64.sh`), LLVM is required.
+      - If you only have XCode Command Line Tools, use the LLVM included with XCode by modifying the PATH with `export PATH=/Library/Developer/CommandLineTools/usr/bin/:$PATH`.
+Ensure this XCode path comes first in $PATH.
+If error occurs, check that clang and llvm are under folder Library/Developer/CommandLineTools/usr/bin.
-      - To ensure LLVM and CMake are compatible, use the LLVM included with XCode by modifying the PATH with `export PATH=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/:$PATH`.
+      - If you have XCode application, to ensure LLVM and CMake are compatible, use the LLVM included with XCode by modifying the PATH with `export PATH=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/:$PATH`.
 2. Run one of the build scripts to create an initial compilation.
    1. E.g.: `./build_mac_release64.sh`
    2. Navigate to the `build/odbc/lib` folder to use the generated files.